Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 Apple does this every year:

-They use these keynote events to talk about the technology and features behind all their newest products before they get released.
+They use these keynote events to discuss the technology and features behind all their newest products before release.

-As you can see from the list, there is a huge variety among these products.
+As you can see from the list, these products have a huge variety.
 It has new phones, watches, TVs, and operating systems.

 Since Apple does this every year, their customers are always ready for the events.
 The speakers discuss how all the new products work and highlight the top features.